 Hyperplastic EP: Originates from the basal endometrium layer which response only to estrogen stimulation.

 Functional EP: Glandular component responds to cyclic hormonal changes of the menstrual period and resembles the surrounding endometrium.
 This is also the fundamental reason behind the difficulty in the diagnosis of these EPs by curettage secondary to tissue fragmentation during the same.

-Atrophic EP demonstrated in the post-menopausal period represents the fibrotic transition of the stroma.
+Atrophic EP: Demonstrable post-menopausal period with the fibrotic transition of the stroma.
 Fibrosis culminates in incomplete removal by curettage.

 The exact cause of endometrial polyps is still elusive.
 Hormonal factors are implicated.
 Supportive evidence is provided by the presence of endometrial polyps in postmenopausal women on tamoxifen.

 Tamoxifen has partial estrogen agonist action, which potentially brings about endometrial abnormalities.
 Other situations associated with increased prevalence of EP include hormone replacement therapy, obesity, hypertension, or history of cervical polyps.

 The use of levonorgestrel IUD (Intrauterine device) potentially ameliorates the risk of EP.

-Menstrual disorders are seen in about 82% of premenopausal women.
+Menstrual disorders are seen in 82% of premenopausal women.
 Postmenopausal uterine bleeding is seen in postmenopausal women.
 EPs protruding through the cervix can cause dysmenorrhea.
 EPs remain asymptomatic in a small group of patients.
 The following table gives a rough estimate of the varied presentation forms of EP:

 Multiple EPs are encountered in about 26 % of postmenopausal and 15 % of premenopausal patients.

 On gross examination, endometrial polyps appear the same color as the surrounding endometrium.
 Microscopic examination reveals dense, fibrous stroma with glandular spaces and blood vessels lined by endometrial epithelium.

 While the more common pedunculated polyps are connected to a pedicle, sessile polyps have a flushed attachment to the basal stroma.

 Dilatation and curettage have been the standard diagnostic methodology for EPs for many years.
 However, it has limitations.